Home Page

 Tutankhamen: Amenism, Atenism and Egyptian Monotheism With Hieroglyphic Texts of Hymns to Amen and Aten by E. A. Wallis Budge.
 About the religion of Tutankhamen's time.

 Tutankhamun and the Golden Age of the Pharaohs: Official Companion Book to the Exhibition Sponsored by National Geographic by Zahi Hawass.
-The 50 Tutankhamun artifacts featured in this book illustrate many uses of gold and other precious materials in ancient Egypt.
-Also images of the full-body forensic recreation of the boy king.
+The 50 Tutankhamun artifacts featured in this book illustrate gold and other precious materials in ancient Egypt.

 Death of King Tut